jonnyboris/Aerospike-Admin/README.md

 The aim of this project is to implement the Aerospike API and preform basic interactions with it.

-It will be considered complete when a user can get, set & delete, records, create secondary indexes and preform basic queries.
+It will be considered complete when a user can get, set & delete, records create secondary indexes and preform basic queries.

 ##Technology choices